Nam Phương: Later life

 Nam Phương served as a member of the Reconstruction Committee for Vietnam after the end of World War II and was the patron of the Vietnamese Red Cross.
 She raised funds and called for the recognition of the independence of Vietnam.
 In Hue, Nam Phuong presided over the "Golden Week" launched by the Viet Minh to encourage people to donate to the state budget.
 That day, September 17, 1945, she was the first to approach a table covered with a red cloth and slowly remove all the gold jewelry she was wearing.
 After Bảo Đại left Huế for Hanoi in September 1945, he had other mistresses.
 The next year, the former emperor was asked by the communists to stay in China.
-He returned to Vietnam in 1949 at the invitation of the nationalist government and was named Chief of the State of Vietnam, but he wars overthrown again in 1955, by his Prime Minister.
+He returned to Vietnam in 1949 at the invitation of the nationalist government and was named Chief of the State of Vietnam, but he was overthrown again in 1955, by his Prime Minister.

 In 1947, after the outbreak of full-scale war between the Viet Minh and France, the empress and her children moved to Đà Lạt to live and later went to Hong Kong to reunite with Bảo Đại on September 3.
 She de facto separated from her husband in 1955.
 Two years later, when the South Vietnamese government announced its confiscation of the imperial family's personal property, the bill specifically excluded any real estate owned by the empress prior to 1949.
 These properties included her father's villa at Da Lat, which is now Lam Dong Museum.